Ecotrust/COMET-Farm/INPUTS.md

   - [ ] "Slow Release"
   - [ ] "Nitrification Inhibitor"

+OMADApplicationList

+OMADApplicationEvent

+OMADApplicationDate
+Date must be in mm/dd/yyyy format

+OMADType
+*one of the following options:*
+  - [ ] "Compost or Composted Manure"
+  - [ ] "Farmyard Manure"
+  - [ ] "Other"
+  - [ ] "Beef"
+  - [ ] "Dairy"
+  - [ ] "Chicken - Broiler (litter)"
+  - [ ] "Chicken - layer"
+  - [ ] "Sheep"
+  - [ ] "Swine"

+OMADApplicationAmount
+Units in tons dry matter per acre

+OMADPercentN
+Units in % N

+OMADCNRatio

+IrrigationList

+IrrigationApplicationEvent

+IrrigationApplicationDate
+IrrigationApplicationAmount

+IrrigationApplicationAmount
+Units in inches

+LimingList

+LimingApplicationEvent

+LimingApplicationDate
+Date must be in mm/dd/yyyy format

+LimingMaterial
+*one of the following options:*
+  - [ ] "None"
+  - [ ] "Crushed Limestone"
+  - [ ] "Calcitic Limestone"
+  - [ ] "Dolomitic Limestone"

+LimingApplicationAmount
+Units in tons/acre

+BurningList

+BurningEvent

+DidYouBurnCropResidue
+*one of the following options:*
+  - [ ] "No burning"
+  - [ ] "Yes, before planting"
+  - [ ] "Yes, after harvesting"

+---

+:repeat: `<Crop>`

+:note: Options are exactly as above for crop #1 for this year.
+Planting date cannot be earlier than the harvest date of the previous crop.

+:note: None of the other events (tillage, Napplication, OMADapplication, etc.) can have dates prior to the last harvest date of crop #1 of the previous year.

+## XML Scheme

 ```xml
 <Day cometEmailId="<user email address registered in COMET-Farm">
   <Cropland name="<descriptive name of model run">